Diversity, Equity, Inclusion and Respect (DEIR) Committee

-Identify standards, best practices, and related frameworks governing Diversity and Inclusion globally, including:- Systems to provide opportunities for self-identification in data collection
+Identify standards, best practices, and related frameworks governing Diversity and Inclusion globally, including:

 - Protocols for education, development, and implementation of the DEIR lens, specifically during the onboarding process for staff, members, and volunteers